Timeseries

 time_dim

-The name of the time dimension for this time series.
+The time dimension name of the series.

 time_index

-The time index of this time series.
+The time index of the series.

 top_level_component